Queuing for an infinite bus line and aging branching process: Queuing system for a bus line

-The proof relies on a coupling argument, which enables us to compare the process with two buses which travel independently following the discipline $(d_n)$.
-Then, we use the previous results.
+We can now determine when the two buses defined in the introduction coalesce a.s.
+The proof relies on a coupling argument, which enables to compare these buses to two independent buses following the same discipline, whose behavior are described in the previous part.

-\begin{proof} We denote by $H_n^{(1)}$ (resp. $H_n^{(2)}$) the time when the bus $1$ (resp the bus $2$) leaves station $n$.
-The number of customers waiting for the bus $2$ at the successive stations is stochastically less than the number of customers for the bus $1$, since the customers obey the same discipline for the two buses, but some of them may have taken the bus $1$ instead of waiting for the bus $2$.
-Then, recalling that $\mu$ is the initial time delay between the two buses, we have for each $n\geq 0$, \be H_n^{(2)} \leq \tilde{H}_n^{(1)}+\mu \quad \text{a.s.}, \ee where $(H_n^{(1)})_n$ and $(\tilde H_n^{(1)})_n$ are independent and identically distributed as the process $(H_n)_n$ considered in the previous Section~ .
-We denote by
+\begin{theorem} $(i)$ If $d_n = d \wedge n$ and $\varrho(d-2)<1$, then $\P(N<\infty)=1$.\\ $(ii)$ If $d_n = d \wedge n$ and $\varrho(d-2) > 1$, then $\P(N=\infty)>0$.\\ $(iii)$ If $d_n\rightarrow \infty$ as $n \rightarrow \infty$, then $\P(N<\infty)=1$. \end{theorem} First notice that the number of customers waiting for the bus $2$ at the successive stations is stochastically less than the number of customers for the bus $1$, since the customers obey the same discipline for the two buses, but some of them may have taken the bus $1$ instead of waiting for the bus $2$.
+Then, recalling that $\mu$ is the initial time delay between the two buses and using the Poissonian structure of arrivals, we have for each $n\geq 0$, \be \{N>n\} \subset \{H_n^{(2)} \leq \tilde{H}_n^{(1)}+\mu \} \quad \text{a.s.}, \ee where $(\tilde H_n^{(1)} : n \in \N)$ and $(H_n^{(1)} : n \in \N)$ are independent and identically distributed.
+Roughly speaking, the proof works now as follows.
+In the first case $(i)$ the two buses move linearly, but the fluctuations of their positions make them coalesce.
+This can already be seen on the two independent buses.
+In the second case, the two buses may keep a gap larger than the discipline, which again can be seen using the positions of two independent buses.
+An event with an initial gap large enough is introduced for the coupling.
+Finally, in case $(iii)$, the second bus will be closer to the first bus than an independent bus would be: this ensures that the distance between them is bounded, so the second has much less customers to take than the first one; the two buses eventually coalesce.